 Around twenty-five miles north-east of the county town of Lancaster, nearly 550 metres above sea level, a tiny spring arises under the shadow of the famous Three Peaks.
 This is the source of the river Ribble.
 Along with tributaries of immense variety and interest – the Hodder, the Calder and the Douglas – the Ribble flows through some of the most beautiful and historically important landscapes in the country, finally to meet the sea twenty miles west of Preston.
-Anciently the Ribble formed a political boundary between north and south, as well as an important routeway from east to west; and today it still marks a stark contrast between rural countryside to the north and industrial landscapes to the south.
+The Ribble formed a political boundary between north and south, as well as an important routeway from east to west.
+Today it still marks a stark contrast between rural countryside to the north and industrial landscapes to the south.

-The book is available in softback at the terrific price of just £17.99 – remember, the book is mainly in full colour throughout, with scores of photographs – OR, as a truly special gift or possession we have had the printer prepare one hundred copies in hardback, with slipcase, top and tail bands, marker ribbon ALONG WITH special extras all contained within a gold presentation box.
+The book is available in softback at the terrific price of just £17.99.
+Remember, the book is mainly in full colour throughout, with scores of photographs.
+As a truly special gift or possession we have had the printer prepare one hundred copies in hardback, with slipcase, top and tail bands, marker ribbon ALONG WITH special extras all contained within a gold presentation box.
 Only 100 copies of this edition will EVER be produced.
-It will not be reprinted and will grace any bookshelf.
-Beautifully produced.
+No further reprints.

 - Author: Malcolm Greenhalgh